louisguitton/guitton.co-hugo/content/freelance.md

 ---
-title: Freelance work
+title: Freelance Work
-summaries: >
+summary: >
     I'm available for freelance missions.
 I am a Data and Machine Learning solutions developer.
-keyword:
+keywords:
     - louis guitton
     - freelance
     - data engineer
     - machine learning engineer
     - backend engineer
+lastmod: 2020-11-09
 ---

 Since 2015, I've been doing freelance on the side of my main job.
 It started in France with teaching,